dequelabs/axe-core/doc/API.md

       - `matches` - string(optional, default `*`).
 A filtering CSS selector that will exclude elements that do not match the CSS selector.
   - `disableOtherRules` - Disables all rules not included in the `rules` property.
   - `locale` - A locale object to apply (at runtime) to all rules and checks, in the same shape as `/locales/*.json`.
+  - `noHtml` - Disables the HTML output of nodes from rules.

 **Returns:** Nothing